 Sometimes football can be a very cruel game.
 Fulham were seconds away from a famous win over Roma last night when full-back Marco Andreolli popped up at the far post to lash a late equaliser past Mark Schwarzer and stun a packed Craven Cottage.
-Perhaps you couldn’t argue that Roma’s frenzied pressure in the final twenty minutes didn’t deserve an equaliser but it still on ten-man Fulham’s energy and endeavour.
+Perhaps you couldn’t argue that Roma’s frenzied pressure in the final twenty minutes didn’t deserve an equaliser but it still seemed tough on ten-man Fulham’s energy and endeavour.

 There was a rather surreal quality to the evening.
 Playing in the Europa League still remains something of a novelty for Fulham and, even though the Whites had played two group games previously, welcoming one of Italian football’s traditional powerhouses to the Cottage was something else.
 Imagine the surprise when Fulham, missing their entire first-choice midfield, preceeded to dominate Claudio Ranieri’s side so completely that you wondered how they only led by a single goal at half-time.

 Roy Hodgson chose Bjorn-Helge Riise to play up against his brother John Arne on the Fulham right and it proved an inspired decision.
 The Norwegian, out to a settle a family score after he said his elder brother always won at everything when they were little, was really up for the battle and was Fulham’s most creative player as they surged forward.
 In the absence of Danny Murphy, sidelined with a knee injury, Riise was on corner duty for much of the first half – and his dangerous deliveries created several chances.